EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.Kepler.md

 ### celestial.Kepler.gauss_grav_const

-Gaussian gravitational constant for a system Package: celestial.Kepler Description: Get the analog of the Gaussian gravitational constant for a system with a given primary mass, secondary mass and
+Gaussian gravitational constant for a system Package: celestial.Kepler Description: Get the analog of the Gaussian gravitational constant for a system with a given primary mass, secondary mass and unit distance.
+This program is useful in order to apply